novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-138.md

 Seeing that, Lee Hyun-woo opened his mouth again with a meaningful smile.

 "Although today's session ends with three questions, I will take more questions tomorrow.
-You all heard, right? 【Jungle】 is entering the U.S. market through a business collaboration with 【AltaVista】?"
+You all heard, right? 【Jungle】 is entering the U.S. market through a business collaboration with 【AltaVist】?"

 This time, everyone's heads nodded.

 In fact, 【Jungle】 is more famous abroad than in Korea.

-Ironically, last year, after 【Yahoo】's record NASDAQ listing, the world's attention turned to portal sites.
+Ironically, last year, after 【Yaho】's record NASDAQ listing, the world's attention turned to portal sites.

 Now, 【Jungle】, often mentioned in the media as a rival to 【Yahoo】, was drawing all that attention.